cncf/tag-runtime/wgs/cnai/glossary/index.md

 See also: [CNCF Glossary](https://glossary.cncf.io/)

+## AI for CN

+A class of tools integrates AI with the intent to optimize CN system management outcomes.
+Optimization can take different forms, from actionable advice to agentic actions.

+## CN for AI

+A of tools integrates AI tooling effectively enabling AI workloads.
+Effectively can mean a reduction in time, cost, and complexity when designing and hosting these workloads.

+## CNAI

+CNAI (Cloud Native Artificial Intelligence) describes the tooling and techniques around use of Cloud Native tooling in support of AI.

 ## LLM

  "LLM" stands for "Large Language Model."
 Large language models are artificial intelligence models trained on vast amounts of text data to understand and generate human-like text.
 LLMs are a subset of machine learning models specifically designed for natural language processing (NLP) tasks.